-In February 2013, we granted annual performance-vesting restricted stock units to each of the named executive officers and we granted annual performance-vesting stock options and half of the annual time-vesting stock options to each of the named executive officers except for Mr. Hunt.
-In July 2013, we granted special performance stock options to each of the named executive officers.
+In February 2013, we granted annual performance-vesting restricted stock units to each of the named executive officers and we granted annual performance-vesting stock options and half of the annual time-vesting stock options to each of the named executive officers.
 In December 2013, we granted the remaining half of annual time-vesting stock options to each of the named executive officers except for Mr. Hunt and granted all of Mr. Hunt's annual time-vesting stock options.